How do solar panels work?

 What is the life expectancy of the systems?

 The life expectancy of a quality PV solar panel is about 30 years.
-Most solar panels come with a warranty for panel production.
+Most solar panels come with a warranty for panel production for 25 years.
+This performance number ranges from 80% to 88% depending on the panel.

 How am I credited for the electricity my system produces?